nxenon/DevSecOps/README.md

 DevSecOps **Taken Notes** from articles `in addition to` resources for DevSecOps.

 # 📝 Notes & Resources
 Some links are resources and some links are notes which have been manually taken.
+Names which have `+` at the beginning, are taken notes.

 ## 🪜 Design / Plan
 In **Design** / **Plan** Phase: